angeldollface/zconv.dart/README.markdown

 ## ABOUT :books:

-Since I implemented my algorithms to convert between different number bases, I thought, to showcase my Flutter skills that I'd give my Dart conversion library a shiny frontend.
+Since I implemented my algorithms to convert between different number bases in different languages, I thought, to showcase my Flutter skills, I'd give my Dart implementation a shiny frontend.
 This repository contains the source code to that shiny frontend.

 ## LINKS :earth_americas: